 Specific Scientific, Medical, and Healthcare Measures in China During the Epidemic

 Remember that Chinese scientists were able to isolate the virus from an infected patient and perform genome sequencing on January 7.
-The sequence became available to the World Health Organization on January 12, thus facilitating laboratories from different countries to produce specific diagnostic PCR tests for novel infections.
+The sequence became available to the World Health Organization on January 12, thus facilitating laboratories from different countries to produce specific diagnostic RT-PCR tests for novel infections.

 There was also a Joint Mission formed by WHO and China.
 The goal of this partnership was to create rapid development and dissemination of information relevant to the response to the disease.
 Furthermore, it also aims to prepare geographic areas not yet affected by providing informed plans or strategies.